WillMcIntosh/TheCompleteWebDevelopment/README.md

 ### App Landing Page:
   Created using HTML, CSS, and Bootstrap.
 A responsive sample page for a mobile travel app.
 Used a background image in a jumbotron from [FreeNatureStock](http://freenaturestock.com/) and an airplane logo from [logomakr](https://logomakr.com/).
 Using media queries, the page will resize for different device sizes.
   Hosted at [Code Pen](https://codepen.io/WillMcIntosh/full/GOprgm/)

+### Company Website
+  After commenting in the instructions, I paused the video and pulled up the finished file from the class files in a separate Chrome tab and did my best to mimic it using what I had learned in class.
+I would occasionally have to peek at the styling using Chrome developer tools to learn things like the background image styling using `background-attachment: fixed` and `background-size: cover`.
+When I had created the site, I watched the videos on fast forward and made some adjustments to the style so that it matched the example site perfectly.
+Hosted at http://willmcintosh.thecompletewebhosting.com/Websites/Company-Website/